isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/conf-data-source-connector.md

 For example, save as `mariadb.json`.

-A sample setup file for ElasticSearch's BasicAuthentication:
+A sample setup file for ElasticSearch's basic authentication:

 ```
 {